answerdigital/oxford-omop-data-mapper/docs/database-setup.md

 We use Flyway to patch our database.
 This script should be run if new database patches are issued, or repeatable migrations are added/eddited (eg new stored procedures).

-1. Alter the `Database/Migrations/migrate.ps1` script to configure your database address, database name, username and password.
+1. Clone the repository `git clone https://github.com/answerdigital/oxford-omop-data-mapper.git`
-2. Run `Database/Migrations/migrate.ps1`.
-This script will patch the database using [Flyway](https://flywaydb.org/) to the latest version.
-It can be run many times.
+2. Patch the database using the following guide [https://github.com/answerdigital/oxford-omop-data-mapper/tree/main/Database/Migrations](https://github.com/answerdigital/oxford-omop-data-mapper/tree/main/Database/Migrations)

 ## Vocabulary Import